mtmacdonald/docgen/src/docs/installation.md

 - **OS X:** use the [official installer](https://nodejs.org/en/download) or [nvm](https://github.com/nvm-sh/nvm)
 - **Ubuntu Linux:** use [nvm](https://github.com/nvm-sh/nvm) or see [other instructions](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-22-04)

-### wkhtmltopdf (optional)

-The [wkhtmltopdf](http://wkhtmltopdf.org) package is optional and only needed if you want to enable generation of PDF documents.

-To install, [download the installer](https://wkhtmltopdf.org/downloads.html) or package for your operating system (choose the latest version).

 ## Install DocGen

 The easiest way to install DocGen is through **[npm](https://www.npmjs.com)** (the JavaScript package manager).
 Enter